mbarker84/gatsby-starter-netlify-cms/src/pages/blog/2020-05-06-point-salad-a-review.md

 #### For 2 to 6 players

 Julius Caesar took lettuce, lemon, mustard and egg and made a delicious salad.
 Mr/Mrs Sundried tomato took a tomato and made vomit-on-a-plate.
-Messr’s Johnson, Melvin and Stankewich have made a small salad card game.
+Johnson, Melvin and Stankewich have designed a small salad card game.
 But which way has it gone?

 \
 Take a half dozen salad bits, mix them up, add 1 to 5 of your friends and sit for 15-30 minutes.
 Garnish with...actual food.